Examination & X-ray Questions

 Q: Can I have dinner the night before?
 What about brushing my teeth in the morning?

 A: Yes, you can have dinner the night before your surgery.
-If you are being put to sleep for your procedure, you may not have anything to eat or drink for a minimum of 8 hours prior to your surgery.
+If you are being put to sleep for your procedure, you may not have anything to eat or drink after midnight prior to your surgery.
 No liquid or food of any kind.
 Basically, if it goes in your mouth – excluding prescribed medications – you cannot have it.
 We encourage you to brush your teeth prior to your surgery, as your mouth should be clean, however you should refrain from swallowing any water or toothpaste.

 Q: Can I have alcohol before and after my surgery?